Waynolt/SWM-modular-modpack/README.md

 * None yet.

-* The Follower Pokemon mod used to require a compatibility patch in E17, but in E18 it may no longer be the case.
+* The Follower mod used to require a compatibility patch in E17, but in E18 it may no longer be the case.

 * The Sandbox Mode mod used to require a compatibility patch too in E17, but in E18 it is fully compatible.